raspberrypilearning/target-practice-simplified/en/step_6.md

 Add a **global variable** called `hit_colour` that can be used throughout your code.

 Add code to `get` the colour of the pixel at the centre of the arrow and store it in the `hit_colour` variable.
-In order to compare the colours, we need to use the hexadecimal code this can be done with the `.hex` string.
+To compare the colours, you need to use the hexadecimal code.
+You can do this with the `.hex` string.

 --- code ---
 ---